 Metropolitan has an ongoing commitment, through physical system improvements and the maintenance and rehabilitation of existing facilities, to maintain the reliable delivery of water throughout the entire service area.
 System improvement projects include additional conveyance and distribution facilities to maintain the dependable delivery of water supplies, provide alternative system delivery capacity, and enhance system operations.
 Conveyance and distribution system improvement benefits also include projects to upgrade obsolete facilities or equipment, or to rehabilitate or replace facilities or equipment.
 These projects are needed to enhance system operations, comply with new regulations, and maintain a reliable distribution system.
-A list of conveyance and distribution system facilities is provided in Table 3 along with the fiscal year 2018/19 estimated conveyance and distribution system benefits.
-The potential benefits of the Distribution System allocable to the Standby Charge is shown as part of the \$158 million Non-SWP Conveyance and Distribution System line item in Table 1.
+A list of conveyance and distribution system facilities is provided in Table 3 along with the fiscal year 2020/21 estimated conveyance and distribution system benefits.
+The capital cost of the Distribution System in fiscal year 2020/21 is \$70.4 million, and is included in the Distribution System line item in Table 1.
+Real property throughout Metropolitan's service area benefits from the availability of the Distribution System and its integration into Metropolitan's system and therefore all such costs may be attributed to such parcels.
+However, Metropolitan's Standby Charge collects only \$43.8 million of the total \$284.2 million system costs, representing 15% of the total system costs.